ieatbaozi/R/readme.txt

 #Download from git to user home

 cd /
-sudo mv /home/username/powermeterreport/ /srv/shiny-server/
+sudo mv /home/administrator/powermeterreport/ /srv/shiny-server/
-#From you path *username* to server directory
+#From you path /home/*username*/ (in the case is 'admistrator') to server directory

 cd -
 sudo systemctl restart shiny-server